bhakra nangal dam

 • The dam is a popular tourist destination, attracting visitors for its stunning views and historical importance.

-• Gobind Sagar Lake offers opportunities for boating and water sports, and the Bhakra Dam Viewpoint provides panoramic views of the dam and its surroundings.
+• Gobind Sagar Lake offers boating and water sports opportunities, and the Bhakra Dam Viewpoint provides panoramic views of the dam and its surroundings.

 11. Challenges and Upgrades

-• Sedimentation in the reservoir has been a challenge over the years, reducing its storage capacity.
+• Sedimentation in the reservoir has been challenging over the years, reducing its storage capacity.

 • Ongoing maintenance and upgrades ensure the dam remains functional and continues to meet growing demands for water, power, and irrigation.